Playing with Repetitions in Data Words Using Energy Games: Single-sided [ , , (F),≈,← ] is undecidable

 \end{itemize} For \sys{} to win, either \env{} should make a mistake setting $\phi_{1}$ or $\phi_{2}$ to true or \sys{} should satisfy all the formulas $\phi_{3}, \ldots, \phi_{11}$.
 The formula defining the single-sided \pmainlogic[$\langle \future \rangle$, $\oblieqlocal$, $\leftarrow]$ game is $\phi_{1} \lor \phi_{2} \lor (\bigwedge_{i=3}^{11}\phi_{i})$.

-\begin{lemma} Given a reset lossy machine with four counters and initial state $q_{0}$, consider the single-sided \pmainlogic[$\langle \future \rangle$, $\oblieqlocal$, $\leftarrow]$ game with winning condition given by the formula written above.
-There exists an $n \in \Nat$ such that there is an infinite computation from $(q_{0},0,0,0,n)$ iff \sys{} has a winning strategy in the corresponding game of repeating values. \end{lemma} \begin{proof} Suppose there exists an $n \in \Nat$ such that there is an infinite computation from $(q_{0},0,0,0,n)$.
-Then \sys{} will first simulate $(n+1)$ incrementing transitions at the special state $q_{s}$.
-Then \sys{} simulates the decrementing transition from $q_{s}$ to $q_{0}$.
+\begin{lem} Given a reset lossy machine with four counters and initial state $q_{0}$, consider the single-sided \pmainlogic[$\langle \future \rangle$, $\oblieqlocal$, $\leftarrow]$ game with winning condition given by the formula written above.
+There exists an $n \in \Nat$ such that there is an infinite computation from $(q_{0},0,0,0,n)$ iff \sys{} has a winning strategy in the corresponding game of repeating values. \end{lem} \begin{proof} Suppose there exists an $n \in \Nat$ such that there is an infinite computation from $(q_{0},0,0,0,n)$.
+Then \sys{} will first simulate $(n+1)$ incrementing \review{instructions} at the special state $q_{s}$.
+Then \sys{} simulates the decrementing \review{instruction} from $q_{s}$ to $q_{0}$.
 From then onwards, \sys{} faithfully simulates the infinite run starting from $(q_{0},0,0,0,n)$.
 If at any stage, \env{} sets $b$ to $\bot$, either $\phi_{1}$ or $\phi_{2}$ becomes true and \sys{} wins immediately.
 Otherwise, \sys{} will faithfully simulate the infinite run for ever, all the formulas $\phi_{3}, \ldots, \phi_{11}$ are satisfied and \sys{} wins.

 Conversely, suppose \sys{} has a winning strategy in the corresponding game of repeating values.
 Consider the game in which \env{} doesn't set $b$ to $\bot$ if \sys{} has faithfully simulated the reset lossy machine so far.
 Thus, the formulas $\phi_{1}$ and $\phi_{2}$ will never become true.
 So for \sys{} to win, all the formulas $\phi_{3}, \ldots, \phi_{11}$ should be true.
-To make $\phi_{6}$ true, $p_{t}$ must be set to true at some time for some transition $t$ whose target is $q_{0}$.
-Let $n=0$ if this transition $t$ tests $c_{4}$ for zero.
-Otherwise, let $n$ be one less than the number of times $p_{t'}$ is set to true, where $t'$ is the transition $(q_{s}: c_{4}:=c_{4}+1; \mathrm{goto}~q_{s})$.
+To make $\phi_{6}$ true, $p_{t}$ must be set to true at some time for some \review{instruction} $t$ whose target is $q_{0}$.
+Let $n=0$ if this \review{instruction} $t$ tests $c_{4}$ for zero.
+Otherwise, let $n$ be one less than the number of times $p_{t'}$ is set to true, where $t'$ is the \review{instruction} $(q_{s}: c_{4}:=c_{4}+1; \mathrm{goto}~q_{s})$.
 We will now prove that there is an infinite computation starting from $(q_{0}, 0,0,0,n)$.
 Indeed, the only way to satisfy all the formulas $\phi_{3}, \ldots, \phi_{11}$ is to simulate a run faithfully for ever, which proves the result. \end{proof}